Shopify/hydrogen-v1/packages/eslint-plugin/src/rules/server-no-json-parse/README.md

 ## Rule details

-This rule prevents using `JSON.parse` in an hydrogen API route or server component.
+This rule prevents using `JSON.parse` in a Hydrogen API route or server component.